PMGH/evil-martians-chat/README.md

 *Overmind (process manager) is used to run the dev server and webpack-dev-server.
 It is configurable through the Procfile.dev*

 *Note: there are 2 Procfiles.
-One for Production `Procfile` and one for development `Procfile.dev`. `Procfile.dev` includes the webpack-dev-server.*
+One for Production `Procfile` and one for Development `Procfile.dev` environments. `Procfile.dev` includes the webpack-dev-server.*

 ---